gregcaporaso/fq-manifestor/README.md

 # fq-manifestor

-`fq-manifestor` is script to assist with generating [QIIME 2 paired-end fastq manifest files](https://docs.qiime2.org/2022.2/tutorials/importing/#fastq-manifest-formats).
+`fq-manifestor` is script to assist with generating [QIIME 2 paired-end fastq manifest files](https://amplicon-docs.readthedocs.io/en/latest/how-to-guides/how-to-import.html#import-fastq-manifest).
 This is not widely tested and likely not very general purpose, but is designed as a starting point to assist Illumina users with importing paired-end demultiplexed fastq files for use with QIIME 2.
 This script does not actually import your data into QIIME 2, but rather generates a fastq manifest file and suggests an import command to use with QIIME 2.
 That increases portability of the script as it can be run on systems without QIIME 2 installed on them.

 This script was originally developed to facilitate work with the [NAU Genetics Core Facility](https://in.nau.edu/gcf/).

 ## Why is this script needed?

 Importing can be hard.
-I talk a little about why [here](https://gregcaporaso.github.io/q2book/using/importing.html#importing-data-into-qiime-2).
+I talk a little about why [here](https://amplicon-docs.readthedocs.io/en/latest/explanations/why-importing.html).

 ## Requirements

 ### Software

 `fq-manifestor` requires Python 3.
 There are no dependencies beyond the Python 3 standard library (i.e., you don't have to have QIIME 2 installed on the computer where this script is run).

 ### Input data format

-If you have a directory of files, `/sequence-data/humanure-run1`, containing demultiplexed paired end Illumina sequence data this script will assume the directory is structured as follows:
+If you have a directory of files, `/sequence-data/humanure-run1`, containing demultiplexed paired end Illumina sequence data this script will assume:
+- the directory contains fastq files, possibly nested in subdirectories;
+- the fastq files have one of the four extensions `.fastq.gz`, `.fastq`, `.fq.gz`, or `.fq`;
+- the sample id is the part of the fastq file name that occurs before the first underscore (`_`);
+- forward reads are in files whose names contain the text `_R1_`; and
+- reverse reads are in files whose names contain the text `_R2_`.

 ```
 $ tree /sequence-data/humanure-run1